 In some cases, it may not be possible to give a return date, but the employee should try to select a return date even if it is longer than needed.
 They may only need two days to take care of the emergency, or they may need two weeks.

-Below is a sample request letter for family emergency leave.
+Below is a sample family emergency leave letter.
 It should be written in a formal business-letter style and delivered by hand to the person concerned.
 As with all formal communication, it is recommended for the employee to keep a copy of the letter in his or her files.

 The employee should send the letter to the employer or head of human resources and a copy to his or her direct supervisor, so the letter will be put in the employee’s file.